gravitational/careers/challenges/systems/challenge-2.md

   work we're doing here.

 We believe this technique is not only better, but also is more fun compared to whiteboard/quiz interviews so common in the industry.
-It's not without the downsides - it could take longer than traditional interviews.
+It's not without downsides - it could take longer than traditional interviews.

 [Some of the best teams use coding challenges.](https://sockpuppet.org/blog/2015/03/06/the-hiring-post/)